KirsApps/data_queue/README.md

 ]); // In the eventQueue now three events - 'test', 'test2', 'test3'.
 final next = await worker.next; // result = test
 final take = await worker.take(2); // take = 'test2', 'test3'
-final count = await worker.enumerate; // count = 0, eventQueue is empty.
+final count = await worker.enumerate; // count = 0, the eventQueue is empty.
 ```
-You can read available list of commands in Commands section.

 ## Commands

 All commands are based on the CommandBase interface.
-You can create your commands, just extends this class and write the handle method.
+You can create your commands.
+Extend this class, and write the handle method.

 Available commands:
 * NextCommand - The command consumes a next event in a queue.